alastair87-cyf/fundamentals-course/lessons/lesson-3.md

   * "ooh, sounds good. i don't know how to do that"
   * "well, it's your turn on the keyboard now, anyway.  i'll talk you through it.  do you know what the random\(\) function does?"
   * ...
-* Switch between _driver_ and _navigator_ roles every 10 minutes
-  * The "driver" is the person typing on the keyboard, just thinking about what needs to be written
-  * The "navigator" reviews what the driver is doing and is thinking about to write next
-* Don't dominate - this is teamwork
-  * Even when you're in charge of the keyboard you are not in charge of all the decisions
-  * Try to find agreement with your partner
-  * If you think you know more and better than your partner then take the opportunity to help them learn.
-The more they do, the more decisions they make, the more chance they'll have to reflect and learn
-* Defend yourself - some partners will try to dominate and rule the keyboard or dictate every decision
-  * Make sure you get your turn at the keyboard, and speak up when you have ideas
-  * Ask for your partner to slow down if they're going too fast or to explain if they are adding code you don't understand
-  * Take responsibility for gaining that understanding, and ask for help from your partner in getting there

 #### I'm stressing out!